Not all eligible students receive a work-study award automatically – the waitlist is for those who qualify for work-study but don’t have it yet.

 - There is no guarantee that students on the waitlist will be awarded work-study and we’re happy to talk with supervisors about specific questions.

 - Students should be clear about whether or not they have been awarded work-study when speaking with prospective employers.
 Employers are free to hire students as hourly student employees if they choose.

-- It may be necessary for a student to reduce other types of financial aid (such as loans) to "make room" for work-study in the total financial aid award.
-If aid adjustments are necessary at the time we are prepared to award work-study to a student, we will contact the student before making any adjustments.
+- It may be necessary for a student to reduce other types of financial aid (such as loans) to "make room" for work-study as part of their total financial aid award.
+If aid adjustments are necessary when we are prepared to award work-study to a student, we will contact the student before making any adjustments.